Saaki7/IMDB_BOllYwood/README.md

 ## Data Pre-Processing

-Me as a novice, I took this data preprocessing part a whole lot of time involving changing types of data for calculations and creating new columns.
+Me as a novice :cry:, I took this data preprocessing part a whole lot of time involving changing types of data for calculations and creating new columns.
 Data collected from scrapping required more preprocessing to be done.
 Check my [jupyter_Notebook](Contelligenz_Eda_py.ipynb) on EDA and Preprocessing.

 ### Bar Chart Showing the number of movies made by top 10 people :relaxed: